Skip to main content

 Integrating ITSM and DevOps

 As the pace of technological innovation increases and digital disruption becomes the norm, the need to adapt and accelerate IT service management (ITSM) processes is more critical than ever.
-It’s no longer a debate about whether ITSM and DevOps should interface; it’s time now for ITSM professionals to understand how the practices they use to co-create value can underpin (or undermine) the flow of work and pervasive use of automation in a DevOps environment.
+It’s no longer a debate about whether ITSM and DevOps should interface; ITSM professionals must now understand how the practices they use to co-create value can either support or undermine the flow of work and pervasive automation in a DevOps environment.

 It’s easy to understand why ITSM professionals are skeptical about DevOps.
 ITSM performance metrics and service level agreements (SLAs) often revolve around the IT organization’s ability to mitigate risks, minimize impact, and “guarantee” availability.
-On the surface, these measures aren’t bad.
-It’s when we sacrifice speed, agility, and innovation in the process that the business starts to suffer.
+While these measures have value, sacrificing speed, agility, and innovation can negatively impact the business.

-Even with the evolution to ITIL 4, the what and why of ITSM haven’t changed.
+ITSM Image Even with the evolution to ITIL 4, the what and why of ITSM haven’t changed.
 A customer-focused culture in which everyone understands how they contribute to the co-creation of value will always serve an organization well.
-It is the how that must be adapted in support of DevOps.
-It is therefore important that ITSM practice/process owners, managers, and stakeholders gain a breadth of knowledge about DevOps practices and principles, such as The Three Ways, Continuous Integration and Continuous Delivery, and DevSecOps, among others.
-It’s also important for ITSM professionals to have a clear understanding of new approaches to automated pipelines and continuous testing in order to accelerate and modernize your ITSM processes in support of DevOps.
-Understanding these DevOps concepts will help ITSM professionals to understand that many of the controls historically addressed through policies and manual processes can now be achieved, perhaps even more effectively and efficiently, through automation.
+It’s the how that must adapt in support of DevOps.
+ITSM professionals need a breadth of knowledge about DevOps practices like The Three Ways, Continuous Integration and Delivery, and DevSecOps.
+Understanding these DevOps concepts will help ITSM professionals see that many controls historically addressed manually can now be achieved more effectively through automation.

-But what about the “No tools before the rules” mantra we so often hear?
+ITSM Image What about the “No tools before the rules” mantra?
 That hasn’t changed either.
-What has changed is the widespread acceptance of Agile and Lean values and practices within IT.
-DevOps doesn’t stand alone.
-Its roots are in Agile and Lean and the need to take an iterative, incremental approach with minimal waste.
-By streamlining processes and striving for “just enough” control, ITSM professionals can craft processes and practices that work with – not against – DevOps.
-By embracing concepts such as “policy as code” and process automation, ITSM professionals can leverage DevOps practices and achieve greater control than could ever be achieved through the use of tickets and queues and manual checklists and approvals.
-Simply put, rules + tools = modern ITSM.
+What has changed is the acceptance of Agile and Lean values within IT.
+DevOps builds on Agile and Lean principles, taking an iterative, incremental approach with minimal waste.
+By streamlining processes and embracing concepts like “policy as code” and process automation, ITSM professionals can align with DevOps, achieving greater control through automation rather than manual processes.

-The adoption of DevOps practices – particularly within an Enterprise – does not eliminate the need for ITSM.
-ITSM introduces a common language and proven practices that help ensure end-to-end IT services:
+The adoption of DevOps practices, especially in an enterprise setting, doesn’t eliminate the need for ITSM.
+ITSM provides a common language and proven practices that help ensure IT services:

 • Support business strategies